continuous-quality-dev/proto-plugins/scripts/README.md

 ### Analysis and Diagram Scripts (TypeScript)

-All analysis and diagram generation scripts have been migrated to TypeScript in the `@src/` directory for better type safety and maintainability.
+All analysis and diagram generation scripts have been migrated to TypeScript in the `@src/` directory for better type safety.

 #### `@src/generate-complexity-comparison.ts`

-**Purpose**: TypeScript implementation for comparing complexity metrics between base and current branch.
+**Purpose**: TypeScript implementation for comparing complexity metrics between branches.

 **Features**: